maartencorpel/tracks-web/README.md

-# Spot Join Website
+# Tracks Match Website

-A modern Next.js website for joining Spot games.
+A modern Next.js website for joining Tracks games.
 This website allows users to join Spotify-based music guessing games through a web interface with OAuth authentication.

 ## 🚀 Features